Pantagrueliste/Amanuensis/README.md

 ## Usage

-To use Amanuēsis, simply clone this repository, navigate to the directory, and run `python amanuensis.py`.
-When prompted, enter the directory where your text files are located.
-The script will then normalize each file, line by line, applying the normalization function to each word.
+To use Amanuēsis, simply clone this repository, navigate to the directory, and run `./run.sh`.
+Alternatively, you can run the app directly from the modules/ folder `python main.py`.
+Make sure before to indicate the input and destination paths in the config.toml file.

 ## Dependencies